(A short story about Don Bosco's life and his Mission To Love)

-The young Salesian Congregation ranks second among the Church's missionary orders.
+The young Salesian Congregation ranks highly in number among the Catholic Church's missionary orders.

 "First tell the devil to rest, and then I'll rest too," Don Bosco used to say to those who urged him to let up in his activity.
 Indeed, rarely has the Church seen such a tireless apostle.